 8. Select Raw Device.
 Then review all of the PCI devices available.
 Select one of the sub-function (.1, .2, etc..) graphics controllers (i.e. ANY entry except the 00:02.0).
 Do NOT use the root “0” device, for ANYTHING.
 I chose 02.1.
 Click Add.
 Do NOT tick the “All Functions” box.
 Tick the box next to Primary GPU.
 Click Add.

 9. Start the Windows 11 VM and wait a couple of minutes for it to boot and RDP to become active.
 Note, the Proxmox Windows console will NOT connect since we removed the virtual VGA device.
 You will see a Failed to connect to server message.
-You can now ONLY access Windows via RDP.
+You can now ONLY access Windows via RDP.Â

-10. RDP into the Windows 11 VM.
-Locate the Intel Graphics driver installer and run it.
+11. Locate the Intel Graphics driver installer and run it.
 If all goes well, you will be presented with an Installation complete! screen.
 Reboot.
-If you run into issues with the Intel installer, skip down to my troubleshooting section below to see if any of those tips help.
+If you run into issues with the Intel installer, skip down to my troubleshooting section below to see if any of those tips help.Â

 Windows 11 vGPU Validation

-1. RDP into Windows and launch Device Manager
+1. RDP into Windows and launch Device Manager.Â

 2. Expand Display adapters and verify there’s an Intel adapter in a healthy state (e.g. no error 43).
+Note: If you DO see an error, immediately reboot the VM and check again.
+If there’s still an error, re-install the Intel Arc drivers and reboot once or twice.Â

 4. Launch Task Manager, then watch a YouTube video.
 Verify the GPU is being used.